GIScience/gis-training-resource-center/content/Wiki/en_qgis_automation_wiki.md

 - Save the model file in a folder of your choosing by clicking on the ![](/fig/qgis_save_project_as.png) `Save model as`-button in the top bar.

-- Open a existing model via `Model` -> `Open Model` and navigating to the model file
+- Open an existing model via `Model` -> `Open Model` and navigating to the model file
     <video width="100%" controls src="https://github.com/GIScience/gis-training-resource-center/raw/main/fig/en_qgis_3.40_open_model_file.mp4"></video>